In this section, you can learn more about the fraudulent SMS scheme known as SMS Pumping and the best practices to avoid it.

 - Best practices on the customer side to avoid SMS fraud

 - SMS Traffic Pumping Fraud happens when fraudsters take advantage of a phone number input field to receive a one-time passcode (OTP) or a download link via SMS.
+This is also known as OTP Flood attack.

 - The attackers can inflate traffic and exploit your app in case there are no adequate controls.